Mount Albert, New Zealand: Association football

 Mount Albert is the home of association football club Metro F.C., who compete in the Lotto Sport Italia NRFL Premier, and Mount Albert-Ponsonby, who compete in the Lotto Sport Italia NRFL Division 2.

 Rugby league

 Mount Albert is home to both the Marist Saints and the Mount Albert Lions, who split from Marist in 1927.
 Both clubs compete in the Auckland Rugby League's top division, the Fox Memorial.

+Climate

 Transport

 Mount Albert is well served by trains and buses, and is only 7 km from Auckland's CBD.
 The railway station is centrally located, near the intersection of New North Road and Mt.
 Albert/Carrington Road.
 Mount Albert Railway Station is a part of the Western Line; trains run regularly into the city and the western suburbs beyond.

 The centre of all the shopping and business activities in the suburb of Mt.
 Albert is New North Road, roughly between Richardson Road and Lloyd Avenue.